wcarmon/docs/rust/modules.md

     1. *Java*: package structure matches (a subtree of) directory structure, names match, import classes
 1. `mod foo;`: means import/expand (copy/paste) the contents of `foo.rs` into the current file
     1. Rust automatically creates a module namespace as `foo` (matches the file name)
+    1. It also means "a sub-module exists at, called foo
 1. `mod foo { ... }`: means put `...` into module named foo
 1. [`use`](https://doc.rust-lang.org/reference/items/use-declarations.html) has **nothing** to do with importing
 1. Do **not** use ~~`mod.rs`~~ [(legacy approach from pre-1.30)](https://doc.rust-lang.org/reference/items/modules.html#module-source-filenames)